tedneward/Azgaarnoth/Creatures/Hags.md

 * 4th level (3 slots): phantasmal killer, polymorph
 * 5th level (2 slots): contact other plane, scrying
 * 6th level (1 slot): eyebite

-For casting these spells, each hag is a 12th-level spellcaster that uses Intelligence as her spellcasting ability.
-The spell save DC is 12 + the hag's Intelligence modifier, and the spell attack bonus is 4 + the hag's Intelligence modifier.

 ***Hag Eye.*** A hag coven can craft a magic item called a hag eye, which is made from a real eye coated in varnish and often fitted to a pendant or other wearable item.
 The hag eye is usually entrusted to a minion for safekeeping and transport.
 A hag in the coven can take an action to see what the hag eye sees if the hag eye is on the same plane of existence.
 A hag eye has AC 10, 1 hit point, and darkvision with a radius of 60 feet.
 If it is destroyed, each coven member takes 3d10 psychic damage and is blinded for 24 hours.